dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/system-interface-table.md

 Question: Why are System Interface Tables considered a critical tool in business analysis?
 A: They are only critical for aesthetic purposes in project documentation.
-B: They provide a structured and comprehensive model for documenting interface-related requirements, ensuring all critical aspects are covered.
+B: Structured model for comprehensive interface requirement documentation.
 C: These tables are mainly for legal documentation and have little practical use.
 D: They are critical because they focus only on the project timeline.
 Answer: B